History

 Settlement of the Northeast Creek basin began in the 1750s.
 Prior to 1732 and the closing of Fort Christianna in present-day Brunswick County, Virginia, English traders moved along the Great Trading Path, which ran close to the current alignment of I-85.
 During this period, settlement brought the possibility of conflict with the Eno, Sissipahaw, and Occaneechi residents of the surrounding area.

 The creation of Orange County in 1752, the establishment of Corbin Town (Hillsborough) in 1754 as its county seat, and the opening of Granville’s office for land grants enabled the settlement of the Northeast Creek basin, the prime land going to the earliest to claim land grants.
 The Regulator Movement stirred up Orange County between 1764 and 1771.
-In 1771, Chatham County was formed out of Orange County.
+In 1771, Chatham County and Wake County were formed out of Orange County.
+Dividing the rebellious Regulators was likely the occasion for acting on public demands for more nearby court and county functions.
 From 1729 to 1776, all of the Northeast Creek basin was within the Granville District, a 60-mile-wide strip of land granted to John Carteret, Second Earl Granville as settlement of his proprietary share of Carolina.
 The other seven Lords Proprietors sold the remaining part of Carolina back to the crown.
 Granville’s land agents handled the grants of land, and the earliest grants in the Northeast Creek basin were handled by these agents.
+Many of these early grants were later regranted by the State of North Carolina to the original grantees.

 The settlers who moved into the Northeast Creek basin came primarily from Virginia and the more well-to-do among them brought the institution of slavery to the this area.

-The counties were governed by justices of the peace appointed by the royal governor, and after the American Revolution the state legislature, who met as a Court of Pleas and Quarter Sessions.
+The counties were governed by justices of the peace appointed by the royal governor, and after the American Revolution the state legislature.
+These justices met as a Court of Pleas and Quarter Sessions.
 The judgments of this court were implemented by an appointed sheriff.

 The American Revolution was a source of conflict in the general area from 1776 to 1781.
 Both the North Carolina revolutionary government and the Loyalists (Tories) established militias organized under captains, who had responsibility for certain parts of a county.
 The inhabitants of the Northeast Creek basin chose one side, chose the other, or remained neutral.
 After the American Revolution, the remaining land in the Northeast Creek basin was granted.
 The inhabitants formed churches as the centers of their community, and families became allied through marriage.
 Folks moved out in search opportunity to be replaced with folks who moved in for the same reason.